zzoozzzz/mp0/README.md

 4. `.gitlab-ci.yml` file automatically makes a Gitlab CI pipeline run to deploy your code.
 After the pipeline finishes, your site should be live at `https://<your-gitlab-username>.gitlab.io/mp0`. **It may take up to 10-30 minutes for the site to go live after the first deployment.**
 5. Invite `uiucwp` as a collaborator.
 This should be as a **reporter**, not as a *guest*, otherwise we can't see your code.
 6. Fill out and submit the form [here](https://forms.gle/1c6LBqsQCupg3iaK9).

+## Large Language Model (LLM) Usage Policy

+We acknowledge the transformative potential of LLMs in generating code; however, we are still in the nascent stages of understanding how to embed LLMs in developer workflows to write code more efficiently while maintaining quality.
+Therefore, we will not be teaching students directly how to use LLMs to develop web applications.

+As part of this class, we *do* encourage students to experiment with LLM services such as OpenAI's ChatGPT to generate source code for MPs.
+If LLMs are used to generate code for an MP, students *must* (1) submit their chatlogs along with their source code, and (2) answer survey questions related to their experience using LLMs in the grading form.
+Failure to do this will be a violation of the academic integrity policy of this course.